shivammathur/setup-php/README.md

   - Major version.
 For example `tool:1` or `tool:1.x`.
   - Major and minor version.
 For example `tool:1.2` or `tool:1.2.x`.

-  When you specify just the major version or the version in `major.minor` format, the latest patch version matching the input will be setup.
+  When you specify just the major version or the version in `major.minor` format, the latest patch version matching the input will be set up.

 - The latest stable version of `composer` is set up by default.
 You can set up the required `composer` version by specifying the major version `v1` or `v2`, or the version in `major.minor` or `semver` format.
 Additionally, for composer `snapshot` and `preview` can also be specified to set up the respective releases.